flaneurette/Import-Real-World-Terrain-and-Buildings-into-Unity-3D-using-BlenderGIS-and-Blosm-/README.md

 This guide walks you through importing accurate real-world landscapes and buildings into Unity, using **BlenderGIS**, **Blosm**, and a simple Python script to align buildings perfectly with the terrain.

-Requirements: Blender, BlenderGIS addon, Blosm Addon (formerly known as blender-osm)
+Requirements: Blender, BlenderGIS addon, Blosm Addon (formerly known as blender-osm) and a OpenTopography API key (= free)

 Minimal Blender version: 2.83.0